|Date of Birth||17 January 1962 , Newmarket, Ontario, Canada|

 Mini Bio (2)

 Jim Carrey, a Canadian-born actor who became a U.S. citizen in 2004, is an actor and producer famous for his rubbery body movements and flexible facial expressions.
 The two-time Golden Globe-winner rose to fame as a cast member of the Fox sketch comedy In Living Color (1990) but leading roles in Ace Ventura: Pet Detective (1994), Dumb & Dumber (1994) and The Mask (1994) established him as a bankable comedy actor.

-James Eugene Carrey was born 17 January, 1962, in Ontario, Canada, and is the youngest of four children.
-Carrey was a natural performer even as a child, to the point of regularly doing stand-up routines for his classmates in junior high.
+James Eugene Carrey was born on January seventeenth, 1962, in Ontario, Canada, and is the youngest of four children.
+Carrey was a natural performer even as a child, to the point of regularly doing stand-up routines for his class-mates in junior high.

 Carrey has one child with his first wife, Melissa Carrey, whom he divorced in 1995.
 He married actress Lauren Holly in 1996, but they split less than a year later.